 A mold infestation may be a sign of a bigger problem, like a water leak.
 And if you don't fix the underlying issue, the mold will continue to return.
 If you do experience a recurrence, call in a professional to diagnose and fix the source of the moisture.

 don’t just paint over it

 Mold needs to be cleaned before wet paint is applied.
 If it's not, the paint will likely peel off, revealing the happily growing mold beneath.

 know when not to turn your HVAC system on

 Mold can grow on anything, including the heating/ventilation/air conditioning system (HVAC).
 If you suspect there's mold lurking, don't turn the system on until you address the problem, or you could end up with more mold in other places.
 Also, check out the EPA's guide, "Should You Have the Air Ducts in Your Home Cleaned?" for more information.

 If you find mold on one of your sentimental items, it may be in your best interest to have a restoration or cleaning specialist treat it to avoid ruining the item.
 Particularly absorbent or porous materials, such as ceiling tiles and carpet, are particularly susceptible and may not always be reparable.

 The EPA recommends that you wear gloves, goggles, and an N-95 respirator to clean mold.
 However, if you believe the mold is affecting your health, consult a medical professional first.
 Mold produces allergens, irritants, and, in some cases, potentially toxic substances, so it's important to put your safety first.

-If you're looking for other ways to protect your home, get a free homeowners insurance quote today.
+If you're looking for other ways to protect your home, speak with our licensed agents, or get a free homeowners insurance quote today.

 More about homeowners insurance